-Most interesting man in politics: Bloomberg breaks all the rules, upends 2020 race
+The most interesting man in politics: Bloomberg breaks all the rules, upends 2020 race

 Democratic Party voters across the political spectrum have embraced him anyway, virtually sight-unseen.

-On Wednesday they got their first close-up look as the billionaire former mayor of New York faced off against his chief rivals in a debate in Las Vegas, where he insisted he’s more than the sum of his massive bank accounts.
+On Wednesday they will get their first close-up look as the billionaire former mayor of New York faces off against his chief rivals in a debate in Las Vegas, where he insisted he’s more than the sum of his massive bank accounts.

-“I’m a New Yorker.
-I know how to take on an arrogant con man,” said Mr. Bloomberg, who ignored opponents’ complaints about his record and argued voters need look only at electability in the battle against President Trump.

-“I think we have two questions to face tonight — one is who can beat Donald Trump, and No. 2, who can do the job if they get into the White House.
-I would argue I am the candidate,” he said.

-Whatever his credentials, he is the most interesting politician in the world right now.
+He is the most interesting politician in the world right now.

 Opposition researchers are working overtime to reveal his checkered political past, odds-makers are revising their listings, the rest of the Democratic field is trying to figure out lines of attack — and Democratic primary voters are rushing to back him.